Relten98/portfolio.io/README.md

-# portfolio.io
+# Portfolio

-This is three included html files, that should be fairly resposive, albeit a tad buggy due to my inexperience.
+This is my portfolio, which lists all of my projects that I have completed, or have been a part of to date.

 ===========================================